optimas-org/optimas/doc/source/user_guide/basic_usage/basic_setup.rst

 Objectives and other analyzed parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Next, a list of objectives (:class:`~optimas.core.Objective`) should be provided.
-These are the quantities that are obtained from each evaluation and that the optimas will try to maximize or minimize (in case of an optimization) or simply to explore (in case of a parameter scan).
+The objectives (:class:`~optimas.core.Objective`) define the outcomes of an
+evaluation that optimas should optimize (maximize or minimize) or scan.

-Optionally, a list of parameters (:class:`~optimas.core.Parameter`) that do not play a role in the optimization, but that should be analyzed at each evaluation (for example, because they provide useful information about the evaluations) can also be given.
+Optionally, a list of parameters (:class:`~optimas.core.Parameter`) that do not
+play a role in the optimization but that should be analyzed at each evaluation
+(for example, because they provide useful information about the evaluations)
+can also be given.

-The following code shows how to define one objective, named ``'f'``, that should be minimized and two diagnostics ``'diag_1'`` and ``'diag_2'`` that will also be calculated at each evaluation.
+The following code shows how to define one objective ``'f'`` that
+should be minimized and two diagnostics ``'diag_1'`` and ``'diag_2'`` that will
+also be calculated for each evaluation.

 .. code-block:: python